Danielle Nicholls: Acting

 Nicholls took a brief absence from CITV in December 2000 to play the lead role in the pantomime Snow White at the Opera House in Manchester.
 In subsequent years she appeared as Snow White in the other pantomimes at Northampton, Sunderland, Southport and Weston-super-Mare, and in December 2005/January 2006, playing another role as Fairy Crystal in the Snow White pantomime at the Grand Opera House in York.

 As well as the annual pantomime performances, in 2004 she also starred on stage in the Hammond Production Group's The Young Ones Summer Holiday in Worthing.

 Personal life

 Her sister is glamour model Jodie Nicholls.

-In June 2006 she married Dean Holden, who is currently Manager at Charlton Athletic.
+In June 2006 she married Dean Holden, who was formerly manager of Charlton Athletic.
 Their daughter Cici Milly Holden died from meningococcal disease in May 2012, aged 17 months old, while on a family holiday in Lanzarote.